 Australian Apprenticeships are competency-based, which means completion can occur at any stage as long as all parties agree that the required skills (competencies) have been achieved.

 When the time comes to complete the apprenticeship or traineeship, we can assist with this process.

-To find out whether an apprenticeship or traineeship is available in your industry, check out My Skills - Australia's Training Directory.
+To find out whether an apprenticeship or traineeship is available in your industry, check out Your Career - Australia's Training Directory.